ntop/n2n/doc/Building.md

 For more information refer to vendor documentation or the [Apple Technical Note](https://developer.apple.com/library/content/technotes/tn2459/_index.html).

+Note that on the newest MacOS versions and on Apple Silicon, there may be increasing security restrictions in the OS that make installing the TUN/TAP kernel extension difficult.
+Alternative software implementations to avoid these difficulties are being discussed for future n2n versions.

-# Build on Windows (Visual Studio)
+# Build on Windows

+The following document some possible windows compile recipes.
+Of them, the MinGW build process is more tested as it is more friendly to open source development.

+## Visual Studio

-## Requirements
+### Requirements

-In order to build on Windows the following tools should be installed:
+In order to build with Vidual Studio on Windows the following tools should be installed:

 - Visual Studio.
 For a minimal install, the command line only build tools can be downloaded and installed from https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017.